Mrs Dalloway: Style

-The Hogarth Press, run by her and her husband Leonard, had to turn down the chance to publish Ulysses in 1919 because of the obscenity law in England, as well as the practical issues regarding publishing such a substantial text.

 Themes

 The novel has two main narrative lines involving two separate characters (Clarissa Dalloway and Septimus Smith); within each narrative there is a particular time and place in the past that the main characters keep returning to in their minds.
 For Clarissa, her charmed youth at Bourton keeps intruding into her thoughts on this day in London.
 For Septimus, his time as a soldier during the "Great War" keeps intruding, especially in the form of Evans, his fallen comrade.
 Other characters, such as Peter Walsh, also find themselves returning to moments in their past.

 Time and secular living

 Time plays an integral role in the theme of faith and doubt in Mrs Dalloway.
 The overwhelming presence of the passing of time and the impending fate of death for each of the characters is felt throughout the novel.
 As Big Ben towers over the city of London and rings for each half-hour, characters cannot help but stop and notice the loss of life to time in regular intervals throughout the story.
 For Septimus, who has experienced the vicious war, the notion of death constantly floats in his mind as he continues to see his friend Evans talking of such things.
 The constant stream of consciousness perspective of the characters, especially Clarissa, serves as a distraction from this passing of time and the ultimate march towards death, but each character is constantly reminded of the inevitability of these facts.
 Further emphasizing the passage of time is the time-frame of the novel, which takes place in the course of a single day, like Joyce's Ulysses.

 The idea that there can be meaning in every detail of life, and a deeper appreciation of life as a result, is emphasized by the constant connection of characters to memories and to simple ideas and things.
 Clarissa even feels that her job (throwing her parties) is to offer "the gift" of connectedness to the inhabitants of London.
 Woolf's writing style crosses the boundaries of the past, present and future, emphasizing her idea of time as a constant flow, connected only by some force (or divinity) within each person.
 An evident contrast can be found between the constant passing of time—symbolized by Big Ben—and the seemingly random crossings of time-lines in Woolf's writing.
 Yet, although these crossings seem random, they only demonstrate the infinite possibilities that the world can offer once it is interconnected by the individual character of each person.